As an Amazon Associate, Rentalrecon.com earns from qualifying purchases.

 Rule #3: No Parties or Events

-Although the “No Parties” option is a standard selection within the Airbnb Listing, I like to still provide this rule in my house rules list that falls under the standard selections.
+Although the “No Parties” option is a standard selection within the Airbnb Listing, I like to still provide this house rule in my house rules list that falls under the standard selections.
 This image shows how the house rules are shown on the main page of your listing.
 It starts with the standard rules you select, and then your written rules are expandable below those:

 You might want to check out Party Squasher.
-They provide hosts with a small Wi-Fi monitor which detects the amount of cell phones in your rental.
+They provide hosts with a small Wi-Fi monitor which detects the number of cell phones in your short-term rental.
 If it reaches a certain level of cell phones, it notifies you via their app.

 Rule #4: Lost Keys = Replacement Fee

 Lost keys will incur a $25 fee per missing key.

-For a while, I used small, standard silver keys to my home that I put in a lockbox like this one.
+For a while, I used small, standard silver keys to my short-term rental that I put in a lockbox like this one.
 After having guests lose several of these, I started providing larger, heavier keys with an extra decorative element attached to the key.
 This helped guests remember the keys, and also has been helpful in locating them once lost.
 But once I discovered this smart lock, I got rid of keys entirely.

 Rule #5: Changing of Locks